 Decades of struggle by Peru’s Indigenous Peoples to secure their rights, and the support of USAID, other donors and many NGOs, have set the stage for advancement.
 Currently, donor-funded projects for titling the lands of indigenous and local communities total about US$80 million.
 This investment, coupled with the interest of government organizations, represents a tremendous opportunity to disseminate and replicate on a larger scale experiences, methodologies and tools for securing land rights in Peru.

+In this context, the Tenure Facility and its partners successfully concluded a pilot project in 2017, which extended secure tenure over 64,000 hectares, as well as strengthening protections for indigenous peoples living in voluntary isolation.
 In 2018, SPDA began upscaling the approaches tested in the pilot, moving beyond Madre de Dios to work with the Loreto regional government, the largest region in the Peruvian Amazon.
 As in Madre de Dios, the indigenous communities of Loreto have insecure land tenure and their lands and forests are threatened by tourism, mining, oil production, illegal logging, and infrastructure projects.
-In both regions, some communities have been granted title without the necessary geo-referencing, which determines the geographic coordinates of indigenous territories; others have georeferenced titles, but they are not yet inscribed in the public record; while others have incomplete or defective titles.
-Until titles are geo-referenced and recorded in the national register, they remain insecure and communities remain vulnerable to land grabs in the name of industry or conservation.